Remuneration policy

 - Compensation for loss of working time: EUR 300 for meeting and assignment dates

-- Fee of the Chair of the Board of Directors: EUR 4,800/month
+- Fee of the Chair of the Supervisory Board: EUR 1,500/month

-- Fee of the Deputy Chair of the Board of Directors: EUR 2,600/month
+- Fee of the Deputy Chair of the Supervisory Board: EUR 750month

 - Travel allowance according to the Company`s travel policy.

-In 2021 monthly fees and meeting fees paid to the members of the Board of Directors (including being a member of the Board of another company that is part of the same Group) were as follows:
+In 2022 monthly fees and meeting fees paid to the members of the Supervisory Board (including being a member of the Board of another company that is part of the same Group) were as follows:

 The member of the Supervisory Board |